Tiffany Haddish's Success and Achievements in Timeline

 In 2018, Tiffany Haddish was named one of the 100 most influential people in the world by Time magazine.
 The Hollywood Reporter also listed her among the 100 most powerful people in entertainment.

-In 2019, Tiffany Haddish was again listed among The Hollywood Reporter's 100 most powerful people in entertainment, solidifying her influence in the industry.
+In 2019, The Hollywood Reporter listed Tiffany Haddish among the 100 most powerful people in entertainment for the second consecutive year, solidifying her influence in the industry.

-In 2019, Tiffany Haddish was again listed among The Hollywood Reporter's 100 most powerful people in entertainment.
+In 2019, Tiffany Haddish was again listed among the 100 most powerful people in entertainment by The Hollywood Reporter, marking the second consecutive year of this recognition.

 2019: Grammy Award for Best Comedy Album